Deltares/hydromt_sfincs/docs/installation.rst

   pip install hydromt_sfincs

-The hydroMT core and sfincs plugin can be easily installed together in a single hydromt-sfincs environment using the environment.yml file in the repository root.
+The hydroMT core and sfincs plugin can be easily installed together in a single hydromt-sfincs environment using the environment.yml file in the repository binder folder.
 This environment includes some packages that are required to run the example notebooks.

 .. code-block:: console

-  conda env create -f environment.yml
+  conda env create -f binder/environment.yml conda activate hydromt-sfincs pip install hydromt_sfincs

 Developper install